-Before beginning the internship, students will need to join the TXA Internship Canvas site, find then secure an internship opportunity.
-The Internship Director must approve all sites prior to a student's acceptance of the internship.
+Before beginning the internship, students will be expected to participate in interviews with representatives from participating sites.
+These interviews are designed to prepare students for a competitive marketplace.
+To ensure a placement that best meets the professional needs of each student, the program partners with organizations and support industries over a wide geographic area.
+The program director must approve all sites prior to a student's acceptance of the internship.
 Once a student accepts an approved internship, the placement is binding.
 Depending on the policy of the host site, the intern may or may not receive compensation.
 During the internship, the student is responsible for all assignments given by the faculty coordinator and the internship site.
 The interning student is also responsible for housing, relocation arrangements, and expenses.

-Materials, information about deadlines, and directions for application are available from the Director of Internships in Textiles and Apparel and the TXA Internship Canvas.
+Materials, information about deadlines, and directions for application are available from the Director of Internships in Textiles and Apparel.